Statistical properties for mixing Markov chains with applications to dynamical systems: Mixed random-quasiperiodic dynamical systems

 \section{Mixed random-quasiperiodic dynamical systems}

-In this section we introduce a type of partially hyperbolic dynamical system for which the abstract statistical properties from Section~\ref{aldts} are (eventually) applicable and which moreover does not belong to the class of predominantly hyperbolic systems considered in~\cite{Chazottes-concentration}.
+In this section we introduce a type of partially hyperbolic dynamical system for which the abstract statistical properties from Section~\ref{aldts} are (eventually) applicable and which moreover does not belong to the classes of non uniformly hyperbolic systems considered in~\cite{Chazottes-concentration, Melbourne-Nicol, Melbourne-PAMS, Alves-Freitas-L-V}.

 Let $\Sigma:=\T^d$ where $\mu\in \Prob(\T^d)$ and regard $(\Sigma, \mu)$ as a probability space of symbols.
 Consider $X := \Sigma^\Z$, $\mu^\Z \in \Prob(X)$ the product space with the product measure and let $\sigma \colon X \to X$ be the bilateral Bernoulli shift.
 Define the skew-product map